victorporof/firefox-restartless-template/README.md

 Open Firefox Developer Tools using Ctrl/Cmd+Shift+I and you'll see your new addon in the Toolbox.

 That's it :) Now, after you change something in the add-on, simply re-enable it for it to update automatically.
-You can do this from the [about:addons](about:addons) page in Firefox.
+You can do this from the [about:addons](about:addons) page in Firefox: click the "Disable", then the "Enable" button for your add-on.

 ## Releasing